mcallaghan/buscarpy/docs/source/auto_examples/plot_example.rst

 document in a row, we ask how likely it would be to observe that by random sampling, if there were 6 relevant documents remaining.

-We can calculate this using the buscarR package, by passing dataframe with a column `relevant` that contains 1s and 0s for relevant and irrelevant documents (and NAs for documents we have not seen yet).
-A separate column `seen` tells us if this document has been seen by a human yet or not.
-The dataframe should have as many rows as there are unique documents in the dataset, should contain all that have been seen by a human and all documents that have not yet been seen by a human.
-The human-screened documents should be in the order in which they were screened.
+We can calculate this using the buscarR package, by passing a list of 1s and 0s to our `calculate_h0` function, along with the total number of documents in in the dataset.
+The list of 1s and 0s represents INCLUDE and EXCLUDE decisions by human screeners, and should be in the order in which the documents were screened

 ..
-GENERATED FROM PYTHON SOURCE LINES 82-93
+GENERATED FROM PYTHON SOURCE LINES 69-80

 .. code-block:: default

     from buscarpy import calculate_h0
-    documents_seen = 1500
-    df['seen_relevance'] = np.NaN
-    df.loc[:documents_seen,'seen_relevance'] = df.loc[:documents_seen,'relevance']
+    seen_documents = df['relevant'][:10000]

     fig, ax = plt.subplots()
-    df.seen_relevance.cumsum().plot()
+    seen_documents.cumsum().plot()
     ax.set_xlim(xmax=df.shape[0])

-    calculate_h0(df)
+    calculate_h0(seen_documents, df.shape[0])